ransome1/sleek/README.md

 * Options for due date reminders and notification badges
 * Easily toggle between dark and light mode
 * Compact view and zoom available
-* Completed todos can be shown, hidden and archived
+* Completed todos can be shown, hidden, and archived
-* Multi line todos can be created
+* Multiline todos can be created
 * Filters are sorted alphanummerically and can be renamed or deleted
 * Hyperlinks detected automatically
 * File watcher scans todo.txt files for changes